fox-dr/hbfa-ops-erp/README.md

 Start by wrapping the two existing commands and add Fusion as a toggle.
 Keep the initial email save as a manual step.

 Open item to verify in code/tests:
+## Work plan (2025-11-04)
+- Get Ops milestones into Fusion's Mylar without re-importing stale Fusion status rows.
+- Explore an orchestrator-style flow that accepts the Fusion-filtered `Polaris_Processed` output so normalization/import stay optional.
+- Update TrackingForm and the Netlify offers handler so entering `week_ratified_date` also sets `StatusNumeric = 2` and `is_immutable = 1`.
+- Document the Monday checklist (file path, command, timeline endpoint check) so the weekly runner can verify Fusion quickly.
+- Add guardrails/tests to keep Fusion excluded unless explicitly toggled back on.

 - Confirm status mapping for `Offer - Out for signature` remains `StatusNumeric = 3` end-to-end (import → canonical table → report).
 Add/adjust test coverage if needed.

 ## Status Ownership and Ops Overrides